bihor/fp_newsletter/Documentation/Configuration/Index.rst

 	parameters.email                 string      Parameter for the email from external source (GET/POST-parameter) email.senderMail                 string      Your email-address                                                    beispiel@test.de
 	email.senderName                 string      Your name                                                             Absender-Name
-	email.subscribeVerifySubject     string      Subject of the email                                                  Bitte verifizieren ... overrideFlexformSettingsIfEmpty  string      Empty flexforms should be overwritten by FlexForms                    all uids...
+	email.subscribeVerifySubject     string      Subject of the verify email (subscription)                            Bitte verifizieren ... email.unsubscribeVerifySubject   string      Subject of the verify email (unsubscription)                          Bitte verifizieren ... overrideFlexformSettingsIfEmpty  string      Empty flexforms should be overwritten by FlexForms                    all uids...
 	================================ =========== ===================================================================== ==========================

+Note*: this page is used too if doubleOptOut=0. unsubscribeMessageUid is not used if doubleOptOut=0.

 Property details